pm0kjp/R-at-CAR/chapter2.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:bb4ff05dee
 ## Starting With REDCap

 Log in to CHOP's REDCap instance at [https://redcap.research.chop.edu/](https://redcap.research.chop.edu/).
 Use your CHOP username and password that you use for other CHOP things, like email.

+*Note: If this is the first time you've logged in, you'll need to fill out your "Profile".
+Make sure that the primary email address you add there is your CHOP email!
+After finishing your profile, you may need to "return to previous page" and login again.*

 Which one of these is represented in the tabs across the top?
 *** =instructions